zandra2/adagrams-py/README.md

 ![Fork Button](images/fork.png)

-2. In Github, add the other membe(s) of your team as collaborators to the repository.
+2. In Github, add the other member(s) of your team as collaborators to the repository.
 Do this by a The student who forked the respository should first choosing **Settings** from the top menu bar, then **Manage access** from the left navigation, and finally **Invite teams or people**.

 You can find detailed instructions [here](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).